 After your thyroid scan, you must contact your physician for instructions on how to resume taking your thyroid medication.

-The radioactive iodine in your body is passed out as you urinate.
-You may be advised to drink extra fluids and empty your bladder often to flush out the residual radionuclide.
+The radioactive iodine in your body is passed when you urinate.
+You may be advised to drink extra fluids and empty your bladder often to flush out the radionuclide.
 You may need to be careful to protect others from potential exposure to the material.
 To do this, your doctor may advise you to flush twice after using the toilet for up to 48 hours after the test.

 You may have to discontinue thyroid medication from four to six weeks before your scan.
 Some heart medications and any medicine containing iodine also may require adjustments.